Dislocation-mediated short-range order evolution during thermomechanical processing: Conclusion

 By systematically varying the processing conditions (temperature and strain rate), we identified two distinct regimes of SRO evolution.
 At low temperatures, high dislocation density and abundant dislocation-induced defects limit mobility and suppress SRO creation, yet the strain-rate dependence remains weak due to compensating changes in dislocation character.
 At moderate to high temperatures, thermally activated mechanisms reduce dislocation density and shift the dislocation population toward screw character, amplifying chemical bias and sharply increasing $\Gamma$ relative to $\lambda$.
 This mechanistic transition explains the strong temperature and strain rate sensitivity of steady-state SRO observed in this regime.

 The steady-state SRO states reached under TMP are far-from-equilibrium\autocite{islam_nonequilibrium_2025}, lying outside the range accessible by thermal annealing and thus expanding the accessible SRO landscape.
 The framework established here --- linking processing parameters to $\Gamma$ and $\lambda$ through measurable dislocation properties --- provides a physically grounded, transferable basis for understanding and predicting SRO evolution in chemically complex alloys.
-While the present results are derived from high–strain-rate atomistic simulations of a refractory high-entropy alloy, the mechanistic connections identified between dislocation density, character, and chemical bias are general, offering a route to integrate SRO evolution into broader models of microstructural development under TMP.
+A key limitation of the present study is that the results are derived from high strain rates atomistic simulations, which affects the direct applicability of the findings to lower, more practical deformation rates.
+However the mechanistic connections identified between dislocation density, character, and chemical bias are general, offering a route to integrate SRO evolution into broader models of microstructural development under TMP.
 Perhaps more importantly, the mechanistic basis for SRO evolution derived here is testable with diffraction, dislocation analysis, and chemical-correlation measurements during controlled TMP.